Man charged with faking positive COVID test result to avoid court - NewsBreak

 Junior Jumpp, 31, of Hartford was arrested Tuesday and charged with one count of forgery in the second degree and one count of fabricating physical evidence, according to the Connecticut Division of Criminal Justice.

-According to the arrest warrant affidavit, Jumpp was out on bond following his arrest in connection with a number of criminal cases.JetBlue cancels over 1,200 flights into January due to omicron
+According to the arrest warrant affidavit, Jumpp was out on bond following his arrest in connection with a number of criminal cases.Father, son identified as victims in Cameron County double-homicide

 On Nov.
 16, Hartford Police arrested Jumpp on a warrant charging him with threatening in the second degree and breach of peace in the second degree.
 Ten days later, South Windsor police arrested him on a warrant charging him with interfering with an officer and breach of peace in the second degree.
 He was then ordered to appear before a judge in New Britain Superior Court on Nov.
 30.

 The day before his court appearance, Jumpp’s defense counsel told the judge and state’s attorney he received a screenshot from Jumpp that appeared to be a positive COVID-19 test notification.
-The judge excused Jumpp from appearing the following day.Food prices reportedly expected to rise in 2022
+The judge excused Jumpp from appearing the following day.Felon dies by suicide in prison before being charged with murder of Rio Grande City woman

 According to the state’s Division of Criminal Justice, an investigation revealed the notification was forged and allegedly fabricated by Jumpp to avoid having to appear before the judge in court.